g0rbe/CEH/CEH_01_Introduction.md

 ## Essiential Terminology

-Hack Value:
-        a notion  among hackers that something is worth doing or is interesting
+**Hack Value** : a notion  among hackers that something is worth doing or is interesting

-Vulnerability:
-        Existence of a weakness, design, or implementation error that can lead to an unexpected event compromising the security of the system
+**Vulnerability** : Existence of a weakness, design, or implementation error that can lead to an unexpected event compromising the security of the system

-Exploit:
-        A breach of IT system security through vulnerabilities
+**Exploit** : A breach of IT system security through vulnerabilities

-Payload:
-        Payload is the part of an expoit code that performs the intended malicious action, such as destroying, creating backdoors, and hijacking computer
+**Payload** : Payload is the part of an expoit code that performs the intended malicious action, such as destroying, creating backdoors, and hijacking computer

-Zero-Day Attack:
-	An attack that exploits computer application vulnerablilities before the softvare developer releases a patch fot the vulnerability
+**Zero-Day Attack ** : An attack that exploits computer application vulnerablilities before the softvare developer releases a patch fot the vulnerability

-Daisy Chaining:
-	It involves gaining access to one network and/or computer and then using the same infromation to gain access to multiple networks and computers that contain desirable information
+**Daisy Chaining** : It involves gaining access to one network and/or computer and then using the same infromation to gain access to multiple networks and computers that contain desirable information

-Doxing:
-	Publishing personally identifiable information about an individual collected from publicly available databases and social media
+**Doxing** : Publishing personally identifiable information about an individual collected from publicly available databases and social media

-Bot:
-	A "bot" is a software application that can be controlled remotely to execute or automate predefined tasks
+**Bot** : A "bot" is a software application that can be controlled remotely to execute or automate predefined tasks

 ## Information Security: